ML1883/GoFigure/README.md

 # GoFigure
-  This is a program to compare the similarity of texts in Go using letter frequency and position counting.
+  This is a Go program/library to compare the similarity of texts using letter frequency and letter position.
+The `letteranalyzer` module compares two texts based on this data and comes up with an exact number how similair the texts are.
+The `letterdistribution` module builds upon the data structure from `letteranalyzer` and fits statistical distributions to the frequency and position data across a group of texts.
+This fitted distribution can then be used to determine whether a new text follows the same pattern as the training texts, effectively serving as a model for comparison./ You might use this to e.g. check if a text is an anomaly compared to others.
 I am not sure how well this method works compared to different techniques of comparing text similairity, but the idea of comparing texts using exact/analytical measures (i.e. frequency counting and such) as opposed to statistical interested me, and that is why I created this module.

-## Overview

-The `analyzer` package processes and compares text based on the distribution and position of characters (letters a–z and digits 0–9).
-It’s designed for use cases like anomaly detection, text similarity, and distribution modeling.
-The `parses` package provides basic parsing and file operations.
+I think the crude method this library uses has it's up and downsides.
+It is up to the end user to determine what carries more weight.

 ## Features